gravitl/netmaker/docs/_build/html/_sources/quick-start.rst.txt

 Uninstralling Netmaker
 ===========================

-To uninstall Netmaker from the server, simply run `docker-compose down`
+To uninstall Netmaker from the server, simply run ``docker-compose down`` or ``docker-compose down --volumes`` to remove the docker volumes for a future installation.